“When I imagine us, we come into focus at our beginning—three young girls walking through our neighborhood under a prickly summer sun.”

 “As children, we had moved freely around our world of low-slung public housing and gated high-rise developments.
 But right around adolescence we have to start making a choice.
 If we choose right, a promising future lies within our grasp.
 If we choose wrong, the path is unforgiving.
 The ground has already begun to harden around each of us, and soon it will be impossible to undo who we have become.”

 Dawn paints a rich and detailed portrait of each girl’s unique personality that reveals their strengths as well as their imperfections.
-Turner takes care to point out, however, that the direction our lives take is not a simple tabulation of our good and bad decisions.
+Dawn takes care to point out, however, that the direction our lives take is not a simple tabulation of our good and bad decisions.

 “This is a book about choices, but it’s also a book about the conditions that give us our choices.
 Sometimes they are dictated by what is in front of us, and sometimes they are dictated by who we are innately,” she said.